PlanterApp/planter_blog/content/posts/how-to-dry-herbs-from-the-garden/index.md

 ![Dried herbs on a shelf](https://ucarecdn.com/30ee9f94-4544-4bfe-9b64-6d5ee2c55705/planterherbshelf.JPEG)

-Drying herbs from your own garden is so rewarding and easy!
+Having your own stash of dried herbs is an amazing way to connect with your garden, even when the first days of winter arrive.
 Give it a try this season!
 Check the [Planter app](https://planter.garden/) for more information on harvesting herbs.